jaxankey/Virtual-Game-Table/README.md

 function new_game() { game.load_state_from_server('setup-standard.txt') }
 ```

-Basically, if you can get piece images, you can make a game.
+Even for the more complicated games (poker, e.g.), making the images usually takes more time than writing the code.

 ## Here to Help
 Feel free to pester me if something isn't clear.
-I will likely be slow to respond, but I believe in this project and will gladly update the comments in the code or help out within reason.
+I will likely be a bit slow to respond, but I believe in this project and will gladly update the comments in the code or help out within reason.

 Things I will _never_ do:
  * Hard-code any rules or anti-cheat measures.
 You will _always_ be able to look at your oponent's hidden pieces or move them around when they are taking a poo.